sbk2k1/Windows-Redirector-Service/README.md

 # URL Shortener with Node.js, Express, Apache, and MongoDB

 This project is a URL shortener application built with Node.js, Express.js, Apache, and MongoDB.
-It allows you to create custom word/hyphenated word mappings to websites, and automatically redirects the browser to the corresponding URL when the custom word is entered.
+It allows you to create custom word/hyphenated word mappings to websites and automatically redirects the browser to the corresponding URL when the custom word is entered.

 ## Prerequisites